CelliesProjects/eStreamplayer32-vs1053-pio/README.md

 #endif
 ```
 3. On first boot or after a flash erase the fatfs will be formatted.
-This will take from a couple of seconds up to a minute depending on the size of the fatfs.
+This will take from a couple of seconds up to a minute depending on the size of the filesystem.
 <br>You can monitor the boot/formatting progress on the serial port.
 <br>Flashing an update will not erase the fatfs data.
 <br>**Note: Take care to select the same partition table when updating the app otherwise the fatfs partition will be formatted.**